Summary of our market study

-The global cocoa market is largely concentrated in Africa, with Côte d'Ivoire and Ghana producing over 60% of the world's cocoa beans, contributing to a total output exceeding 4 million tonnes annually.
+The world cocoa market is largely concentrated in Africa, with Côte d'Ivoire and Ghana producing over 60% of the world's cocoa beans, totalling over 4 million tonnes a year.

-The French market exhibits a discernible trend towards ethical consumption while maintaining a strong demand for chocolate.
-Annually, the average French individual indulges in between 7 and 8 kilograms of chocolate, positioning France among the top six chocolate-consuming nations globally.
-This appetite for chocolate is a mix of different types, with approximately a third being dark chocolate and a minority, around 4%, being organic chocolate, which points towards a conscious shift in consumer preferences.
+Every year, the average French person consumes between 7 and 8 kg of chocolate, making France one of the top six chocolate-consuming countries in the world.
+This appetite for chocolate is a mix of different types, with around a third dark chocolate and a minority, around 4%, organic chocolate, indicating a conscious shift in consumer preferences.

-Breaking down the sales within this sweet sector, chocolate bars emerge as the popular choice, with over a third of the total chocolate volume sold being in this format.
-The market is also responsive to special dietary preferences and trends, with the organic segment gaining ground.
-The organic chocolate market, while still a smaller fraction of the industry, had a market share of about 4% in 2021, an increase from 3.8% in the previous year.
-This figure is representative of the organic craze sweeping through the nation, where France stands as the second-largest European market for organic products, with sales reaching between 12 and 13 billion euros.
+The market is also sensitive to particular dietary preferences and trends, with the organic segment gaining ground.
+The organic chocolate market, although still only a small part of the industry, had a market share of around 4% in 2021.
+France is Europe's second-largest market for organic products, with sales reaching between 12 and 13 billion euros.

-Legislation in France strictly regulates cocoa and chocolate production and labeling, with various VAT rates—standard at 20% and reduced at 5.5%—depending on the product category.
-The chocolate industry has called for the standardization of VAT rates to boost competitiveness and consumption.
+French legislation strictly regulates the production and labeling of cocoa and chocolate, with different VAT rates - standard 20% and reduced 5.5% - depending on the product category.
+The chocolate industry has called for standardization of VAT rates to boost competitiveness and consumption.

-• At the forefront of the upstream cocoa industry are the farmers—the primary source of cocoa bean cultivation.
-They lay the foundations of the supply chain, handling the labor-intensive tasks of planting, harvesting, and drying cocoa beans.
-While these smallholder farmers are prolific in numbers, producing approximately 80% of the world’s cocoa supply, they often operate on family plantations averaging less than 10 hectares in size.
-Despite their crucial role, these farmers tend to have limited market power and face vulnerabilities to the volatility of global commodity prices.
+• Upstream of the cocoa industry are the farmers responsible for planting, harvesting and drying cocoa beans.
+While these smallholders are numerous, producing around 80% of the world's cocoa supply, they often work on family plantations averaging less than 10 hectares in size.

-• In the realm of chocolate manufacturing and distribution, ten principal companies emerge as the titans, collectively owning 42% of the chocolate products' final market share.
-Their operations span from producing industrial couverture chocolate to an array of confectionery goods that eventually find their way to the hands of consumers.
-Here again, there is a marked concentration of power, with these leading corporations having the ability to shape consumer trends, dictate pricing structures, and set industry standards.
+• In chocolate manufacturing and distribution, ten companies collectively hold 42% of the final market share for chocolate products.
+Their activities range from the production of industrial couverture chocolate to a whole range of confectionery products.
+These large companies have the ability to shape consumer trends, dictate pricing structures and set industry standards.

-• On the artisanal side, the 'Bean-to-bar' movement represents a niche yet growing segment of chocolate producers committed to ethical sourcing and premium product quality.
-Although these artisanal chocolatiers occupy a much smaller portion of the market when compared to their industrial counterparts, they wield considerable influence in setting trends for sustainability and craftsmanship in chocolate production.
+• On the artisanal side, the "Bean-to-bar" movement represents a niche but growing segment of chocolate producers committed to ethical sourcing.
+These artisanal chocolatiers occupy a much smaller share of the market.

 Get all the information you need